MuckFoe/CASE_CND/WeatherService/README.md

 Afterwards you can run the service using the following command:

-`docker run -d -p 50505:50505 --name caseweatherservice -e CONFIG_PATH_WEATHER_SERVICE="/usr/caseweatherservice/src/Config.json" -e OPEN_WEATHER_API_KEY="" caseweatherservice`
+`docker run -d -p 50505:50505 --name caseweatherservice -e CONFIG_PATH_WEATHER_SERVICE="/usr/caseweatherservice/src/Config.json" -e OPEN_WEATHER_API_KEY="" --network=case caseweatherservice`

 The two environment variables are used for the config file as well as the open weather api key.